eyashiro/eyashiro.github.io/pages/contact.md

 <br /><br />

 <br />
-This website uses Simple Analytics, a privacy-first Google Analytics alternative. <a href="https://www.simpleanalytics.com/?referral=kotek-tof">If you're interested in trying it out on your own website, I get a little tip from the developers if you use this affiliate link.</a> Thanks!
+This website uses <a href="https://www.simpleanalytics.com/?referral=kotek-tof">Simple Analytics</a>, a privacy-first Google Analytics alternative. <a href="https://www.simpleanalytics.com/?referral=kotek-tof">If you're interested in trying it out on your own website, I get a little tip from the developers if you use this affiliate link.</a> Thanks!

 <br /><br />